-sag failure may also occur when low-tensile strength or low-modulus geotextiles are used, and embankment spreading occurs before adequate geotextile stresses can be developed to carry the dike weight and reduce the stresses on the foundation.
+If this procedure is used, geotextile tensile forces are not developed and no benefit is gained from the geotextile used.
+A foundation bearing capacity failure may occur as in conventional dike construction.
+Center sag failure may also occur when low-tensile strength or low-modulus geotextiles are used, and embankment spreading occurs before adequate geotextile stresses can be developed to carry the dike weight and reduce the stresses on the foundation.
 If the foundation capacity is exceeded, then the geotextile must elongate to develop the required geotextile stress to support the dike weight.
-Foundation bearingcapacity deformation will occur until either the geotextile fails in tension or carries the excess load.
-Low modulus geotextiles generally fail because of excessive foundation displacement that causes these low tensile strength geotextiles may also fail if their strength is insufficient.
+Foundation bearing-capacity deformation will occur until either the geotextile falls in tension or carries the excess load.
+Low modulus geotextiles generally fall because of excessive foundation displacement that causes these low tensile strength geotextiles to elongate beyond their ultimate strength.
+High modulus geotextiles may also fail if their strength is insufficient.
 This type of failure may occur where very steep dikes are constructed, and where outside edge anchorage is insufficient.